Key Breed Facts

 Their bodies are compact with dogs boasting well sprung ribs that extend well back down their body.
 They have level, firm toplines and strong loins with powerful back legs.
 Feet are well padded, firm and small.
 Their tails are set high which dogs carry over their backs.

 Heelers are intelligent and they love to please which means in the right hands and with the right sort of training and handling, these little dogs are easy to train.
-However, their training has to start as early as possible and puppies need to be well socialised for them to mature into well-rounded, obedient dogs.
+However, their training must start as early as possible and puppies need to be well socialised for them to mature into well-rounded, obedient dogs.
 Heelers have a tremendous amount of energy and as such, they need to be kept busy both physically and mentally.
 If they are left to their own devices for long periods of time, being so smart these little dogs will find their own ways of entertaining and amusing themselves.

 When Heelers get over excited, they have been known to nip the closest thing to them which could be someone's rear end, but with this said, they are not "biters", it's just that it is in their nature to "drive" and will do so when they are excited even in a home environment.